-ADST interns learn diplomatic history as practitioners by editing oral histories into Moments in U.S. Diplomatic History, listening in on oral histories as they’re being related, attending seminars at think tanks around Washington and meeting Foreign Service Officers at all stages of their careers at the National Foreign Affairs Training Center, where the ADST cottage is located.
+ADST interns learn diplomatic history as practitioners by editing oral histories into Moments in U.S. Diplomatic History, listening in on oral histories as they’re being related, attending seminars at think tanks around Washington and meeting Foreign Service Officers at all stages of their careers at the Foreign Service Institute/National Foreign Affairs Training Center, where ADST’s offices are is located.

 ADST Summer 2017 Interns: (first row left to right) Hasseb Zoury (UVa), Jenevieve Molenda (WVU), Jesse Berman (UVa), Nathan Coffman (Allegheny), David Lange (GWU);.(second row) Calvin McCarthy (UVa), Emily Sandercock (Arcadia), Jacob Borst (E. Michigan U.), Grace Kier (William & Mary), Madeline Doctor (Notre Dame.)